aluneau/CrazyRoomba/README.md

 This event is send when the robot is connected
 ***
 #### `datas`
-Retreive the array of asked sensors every 50ms (by default see changeEmission interval to change default settings)
+Retrieve the array of asked sensors every 50ms (by default see changeEmission interval to change default settings)
 ***
 ### Server side only
 #### `data`